 MrBeast presale roadmap quality cannot be measured from the provided information because no milestone list was included.
 A roadmap is a dated plan for product and launch work.
 Without milestones, it is difficult to judge whether the raise supports actual development or only short-term market attention.

-There is no listed beta date, launch date, exchange plan, partnership schedule, or product release target.
+There is no listed beta date, launch date, exchange listing plan, partnership schedule, or product release target.
 That makes it hard to tie the fundraising goal to measurable outputs.
 Stronger projects usually explain what gets built first and how raised funds support those priorities.

 MrBeast presale should be evaluated through a simple evidence-first framework: verify identity, read all available terms, inspect token distribution, check technical proof, and compare marketing claims with documents.
 This approach helps reduce emotional buying and keeps attention on facts that affect execution and downside risk.